 Barium swallow is a dedicated test of the pharynx, esophagus, and proximal stomach, and may be performed as a single or double contrast study.
 The study is often "modified" to suit the history and symptoms of the individual patient, but it is often useful to evaluate the entire pathway from the ...

-A barolith consists of inspissated barium associated with feces seen rarely, after barium studies for imaging the gastrointestinal tract.
-Since barium sulfate is insoluble, it can in rare cases precipitate in the bowel, sometimes becoming symptomatic with a significant delay (from few weeks to u...
+A barolith consists of inspissated barium sulfate associated with feces seen rarely, after barium studies for imaging the gastrointestinal tract.
+Since barium sulfate is insoluble, it can in rare cases precipitate in the bowel, sometimes becoming symptomatic with a significant delay (from few we...

 Barrett esophagus is a term for intestinal metaplasia of the esophagus.
 It is considered the precursor lesion for esophageal adenocarcinoma.